Hospital study aims to find best way to monitor blood thinner dosing

 Summary

-This study compares two blood tests (PTT and anti-Xa) used to monitor the blood thinner heparin in hospitalized patients with blood clots.
-The goal is to see which test helps doctors adjust the medication to the right level more quickly.
-About 700 adults at Vanderbilt University Hospital will take part, and the results may improve how heparin is managed in the future.
+This study compares two methods for monitoring the blood thinner heparin in hospitalized patients with blood clots.
+One method uses a standard clotting test (PTT), while the other uses a newer test (anti-Xa).
+The goal is to see which method helps patients reach the right blood thinner level faster.
+About 700 adults at Vanderbilt University Hospital will take part.

 Get updates